-- 1. Data items to be reported in the different services and functions of RIS - 2.
-ERINOT message branching diagram - 3.
-ERI message specifications - 4.
-Classifications (codes) - 4.1 Codes for types of means of transport in inland navigation, Recommendation No. 28 of UNECE, extract for inland navigation with amendments by the CCNR for usage in the Standard for Electronic Ship Reporting in Inland navigation, 26 August 2002 (to Annex 4, No. 1) - 4.2 Vessel and convoy type codes in four languages (to Annex 4, No. 1) - 4.3 Examples for the combination of elements in the location code (to Annex 4, Nos.
-11 14)
+6. EDIFACT messages 7.
+Classifications and code lists 8.
+Confidentiality and security of information Annexes 1 1.
+Data items to be reported in the different services and functions of RIS 2.
+ERINOT message branching diagram 3.
+ERI message specifications 4.
+Classifications (codes) to be used in inland ship reporting 4.1 Codes for types of means of transport in inland navigation, Recommendation No. 28 of UNECE, extract for inland navigation with amendments by the CCNR for usage in the Standard for Electronic Ship Reporting in Inland navigation, 26 August 2002 (to Annex 4, No. 1) 4.2 Vessel and convoy type codes in four languages (to Annex 4, No. 1) 4.3 Examples for the combination of elements in the location code (to Annex 4, Nos.
+11-14)